 I also noted in a prior blog post that “even an exotic dance club (a.k.a strip joint) can comply with independent contractor laws – and avoid or [successfully] defend against class actions.”

 Likewise, over five years ago, I stated in one of my blog posts that focused on drivers in the transportation industry: “There are ways to minimize or eliminate independent contractor misclassification; neither disguising nor ignoring it appear to be sound alternatives….This…[d]elivery case is an example of how a company can become a casualty of failing to structure its relationship with its drivers in a bona fide manner that complies with applicable employment, tax, benefits, and independent contractor laws.

-The method by which those and similar companies can enhance their compliance with IC laws is described in those blog posts and in our Updated White Paper on minimizing IC misclassification liability.
+The method by which those and similar companies can enhance their compliance with IC laws is described in those blog posts and in my Updated White Paper on minimizing IC misclassification liability.

 In the Courts (9 cases)